ischmidt20/ischmidt20.github.io/work.md

 - In Spring 2020, I assisted PhD candidate [Teddy Forscher](https://tsrc.berkeley.edu/teddy-forscher) of the [Transportation Sustainability Research Center](https://tsrc.berkeley.edu/) with his research project on e-commerce shopping habits, the environment, and COVID-19.
 I cleaned and re-structured the results of his survey pre-test to guide the creation of his final survey, and then did the same with the final survey results to make the data easier to analyze. *"You're the best data wrangler I know." - Teddy*

 # Other Work
-- I am a student assistant in the Facilities branch of UC Berkeley's Athletics Department.
+- I was a student assistant in the Facilities branch of UC Berkeley's Athletics Department.
 Before the onset of the virus, I set up [Haas Pavilion](https://calbears.com/sports/2020/6/22/haas-pavilion.aspx) for games and practices at by setting up and breaking down basketball hoops, volleyball nets, the scorers' table, and other equipment.
-I train new workers to do these tasks, both on-the-job and through instructional videos that I created.
+I trained new workers to do these tasks, both on-the-job and through instructional videos that I created.
 I was also a ballboy for a few Pac-12 volleyball games in 2019.
 - Throughout high school and college summers, I worked at [The Baird Center](https://southorange.org/249/Recreation-Cultural-Affairs), which holds the administrative offices for a local recreation department.
 At the front desk, I enrolled customers in activities, set up the center for town events, and was a point of contact for general questions about the department.
 One summer, I was also a gate attendant at the community pool.
 Previously, I enjoyed being involved in various youth sports organizations—I umpired intramural baseball games (ages 9-13), and operated the scoreboard for middle school travel basketball games.